We are building resilient and diversified supply chains

-1. Convening critical mineral miners, processors, end-user manufacturers, investors, and the public sector
+1. 501(c)(6) Independent Non-Profit Business Trade Association with seed funding from the Department of War’s Defense Advanced Projects Agency (DARPA), convening critical mineral miners, processors, end-user manufacturers, investors, and the public sector

 OUR MISSION

-The Critical Minerals Forum facilitates the collaboration needed for increased and reliable production of critical minerals by convening leading companies across the minerals supply chain, investors, and government institutions.
+The Critical Minerals Forum is an independent 501(c)(6) non-profit business trade association that facilitates the collaboration needed for increased and reliable production of critical minerals by convening leading companies across the minerals supply chain, investors, and government institutions.
 We have two primary objectives:

 1. Develop actionable cost, price, supply, and demand projections with geographic granularity.